-Provision is made for unexpired risks arising from warranty underwriting business where the expected present value of claims and expenses attributed to the unexpired periods of policies in force at the reporting date together with a risk margin ("premium liabilities") exceeds the unearned premium liability in relation to such policies at the reporting date after the deduction of any deferred acquisition costs.
+Provision is made for unexpired risks arising from warranty underwriting business where the expected present value of claims and expenses attributed to the unexpired periods of policies in force together with a risk margin ("premium liabilities") exceeds the unearned premium liability in relation to such policies after the deduction of any deferred acquisition costs.
 The premium liabilities are calculated separately for each group of contracts subject to broadly similar risks and managed together as a single portfolio to achieve a probability of adequacy of 75%.
-Any deficiency arising from the test is recognised immediately in the Statement of comprehensive income firstly through the write down of any related intangible assets and then the related deferred acquisition costs, with any remaining balance being recognised on the Statement of financial position as an unexpired risk reserve.
+Any deficiency arising from the test is recognised immediately in the Statement of comprehensive income firstly through the write down of deferred acquisition costs, with any remaining balance being recognised on the Statement of financial position as an unexpired risk reserve.